beep8/beep8-sdk/README.md

 # BEEP-8 SDK

-**BEEP-8** is a virtual retro game console inspired by PICO-8.
-Designed primarily for developing C/C++ applications, it runs on a 2MHz ARM v4T emulator and is optimized for vertical smartphone displays.
-The SDK provides both low-level hardware APIs and a PICO-8-like high-level API to ease the transition for developers familiar with PICO-8.
+**BEEP-8** is a virtual retro game console designed for developing C/C++ applications.
+It runs on an emulated ARM v4T CPU at a fixed 2 MHz and is optimized for vertical smartphone displays.
+The SDK provides a two-layer architecture: you can access the hardware (H/W) directly using low-level APIs, or you can use a high-level C/C++ library for simpler, more abstracted development.

 ---

 ## Features

-- **Emulated CPU**: ARM v4T running at a fixed 2 MHz.
+- **Emulated CPU:** ARM v4T running at a fixed 2 MHz.
+  - Based on an architecture originating in the mid-1990s, the ARM v4T design provides a solid foundation for retro-style computing.
+  - Compilable using GNU ARM GCC and supports C++20.
-- **Memory**: 2 MB of RAM.
+- **Memory:** 1 MB of RAM.
-- **Display**: A 128×240 pixel vertical screen with a fixed 16-color palette (PICO-8–compatible).
+- **Display:** A 128×240 pixel vertical screen with a fixed 16-color palette.
-- **Graphics Engine (PPU)**:
+- **Graphics Engine (PPU):**
   - Supports sprites, background layers, and primitive drawing (rectangles, lines, circles, polygons).
-  - Allows manipulation of color palettes, drawing depth (z-coordinate via `setz()`), and clipping.
+  - Provides control over color palettes, drawing depth (via `setz()`), and clipping.
-- **Audio Engine (APU)**:
+- **Audio Engine (APU):**
-  - Namco C30–like sound synthesis with 16-channel wavetable and 2-channel noise.
+  - Internally supports up to 16 channels; however, the initial configuration is set to 8 channels for simplicity.
+  - Real-time sound synthesis similar to a Namco C30–style sound generator.
-  - Real-time audio processing implemented in JavaScript using the WebAudio API.
+  - Implemented using the WebAudio API for high-performance audio processing.
-- **Custom RTOS (`b8OS`)**:
+- **Custom RTOS (`b8OS`):**
-  - Lightweight real-time operating system with threading, semaphores, system calls, and interrupt management.
+  - A lightweight real-time operating system handling threading, semaphores, system calls, and interrupt management.
-  - Designed specifically for BEEP-8 to handle multitasking and hardware interfacing.
+  - Its design allows developers to focus on game creation without worrying about OS-level details.
-- **Peripheral I/O**:
+- **Peripheral I/O:**
-  - Supports keyboard, mouse, and touch inputs via a built-in Human Interface (HIF) module.
+  - Fully supports keyboard, mouse, and touch inputs via a dedicated HIF module.
-  - Additional modules for serial communication (SCI), timer functions (TMR), and more.
+  - Additional modules provide serial communication (SCI), timer functions (TMR), and more.
-- **Development Environment**:
+- **Development Environment:**
-  - Build your application in C/C++ using a familiar, PICO-8–like API (provided in the `pico8` namespace).
-  - Source code and headers are organized for clarity and ease of use.
+  - Access the hardware directly through low-level APIs or use the higher-level C/C++ library that abstracts these details.
+  - All C/C++ source code is fully open.
-- **Browser-Based Execution**:
+- **Browser-Based Execution:**
-  - The emulator runs entirely in the web browser (Chrome, Safari, Edge, etc.), making distribution and testing convenient.
+  - The emulator runs in major browsers (Chrome, Safari, Firefox, Edge) on PC, iPhone, iPad, Android, and virtually any device.
+  - WebGL is employed to guarantee a consistent 60fps performance.
+- **Distribution:**
+  - Completed games are delivered as a single ROM file.
+  - Anyone can publish their games on the BEEP-8 portal site.
+- **Cost:**
+  - The SDK is completely free to use, and game releases are free as well.

 ---